superfaceai/service-client/README.md

 # Superface Service Client _(service-client)_

 This repository provides HTTP client for communication with Superface services.
-It encapsulates user authentication.
+If you are not from Superface Team, you probably don't need this library.

 ## Table of Contents